 Source Materials Locally

-Buying concrete mix from a stone gravel supplier, building supplies, and work zone equipment for your employees locally can be an excellent way to reduce your carbon emissions.
-Buying construction materials from your local supplier or hardware store prevents the need for materials to be transported long distances and is a simple, easy way to reduce emissions from building work.
+Buying concrete mix and concrete cutting equipment from a stone gravel supplier, building supplies, and work zone equipment for your employees locally can be an excellent way to reduce your carbon emissions.
+Buying construction materials and equipment like a concrete mixer or a horizontal grinder equipment from your local supplier or hardware store prevents the need for materials to be transported long distances and is a simple, easy way to reduce emissions from building work.
 It also has the added benefit of cheaper and quicker deliveries!

 According to the healthcare logistics nz significant percentage of the world’s road travel CO2 emissions come from freight transport – just under 30%.
 By buying locally, you won’t just be supporting local business, but you will be setting an example to others to encourage more eco-friendly business practices.